Faceted Navigation – SEO Problems and Best Practices

 Melwyn Joseph

-Faceted navigation (or faceted search) enhances user experience by making it easier to find relevant content or products quickly.
-However, if not implemented correctly, this UX technique can create significant SEO issues.
+Faceted navigation enhances user experience by making it easier to find relevant content or products quickly.
+However, if not implemented correctly, this UX technique can create major SEO issues.

-In this article, we’ll highlight the SEO issues associated with faceted navigation.
+In this article, we’ll highlight the SEO problems associated with faceted navigation.
 We’ll also share best practices to help you optimise its implementation for both users and search engines.

 What Are the SEO Issues with Faceted Navigation?

-Faceted navigation can create a bunch of SEO problems, but they really come down to two main issues: wasting valuable resources and affecting the performance of your key pages.
-If we break it down, the issues include:
+Faceted navigation can create a bunch of SEO issues, but they come down to two main problems: wasting valuable resources and affecting the performance of your key pages.
+Breaking it down, faceted navigation can lead to the following SEO problems:

 • Duplicate content